 The Association of European Metropolitan Transport Authorities (EMTA) was created in 1998 so as to form a venue for exchange of information and best practices between the public authorities responsible for planning, integrating and financing public transport services in the large European Cities.
-Ten years after its creation, it now brings together 26 such authorities, responsible for improving the mobility conditions of some 85 million European city dwellers.
+Fifteen years after its creation, it now brings together 26 such authorities, responsible for improving the mobility conditions of some 85 million European city dwellers.

 Their role is often not very well known by the public, metropolitan transport authorities are the key decision bodies for all the issues related to public transport, and thus mobility, for the following reasons:

 - large cities are not viable without public transport.
 The high density of inhabitants and jobs makes space a very scarce resource.
 As a consequence, public transport, which is the most efficient mode of transportation in terms of space consumption per traveller, is the best answer to mobility needs in densely populated areas.
 The major disruptions which occur in large cities when public transportation fails to deliver its services (accidents, strikes) are the best illustration of this strong dependence

 - large cities suffer heavily from congestion and nuisances caused by the excessive use of private car.
 Pollution, noise, accidents are particularly acute in large urban environments and affect the lives of thousands of people

 - metropolitan areas often have very complex institutional frameworks, involving different levels of authorities in charge of urban planning and transportation policies (municipalities, metropolitan area, region and sometimes even national governments, especially in the case of capital cities).
 Therefore, co-ordination and coherence of policies is a very crucial aspect to ensure that citizens can have access to an integrated and high-quality network of public transport